 The New Year is just around the corner and with it comes new resolutions.
 If you want to make 2017 the Year of Focused Writing, we’ve got just the thing to help you out.
 Our winter quarter begins January 9th and we have some fun new course offerings.

-If you live in Los Angeles, check out our NEW Onsite Offerings:
+If you live in Los Angeles, you might enjoy taking the following (new) Onsite Courses:

 To enroll in any of our courses, go to uclaextension.edu or contact Registration at 310-825-9971.

 And if you have any questions about any of our course offerings, call us at 310-825-9415 or email us at email@example.com.

 Nutschell Windsor is the Program Representative for Creative Writing (online) and Events.
 Contact her at (310) 794-1846 or firstname.lastname@example.org.